La historia de Carlos: Vivir la vida al máximo con insuficiencia cardíaca

 Carlos found the expert care and support he needed in his team of heart failure cardiologists, surgeons, advanced care practitioners, nurse navigators and nurse coordinators.

 “The doctors fought for me and the nurses believed in me,” he said.
 “In times like that, you start to give up on yourself.
-So, with the staff, my husband, my family and everybody in my corner helping me fight, it's what still has me here today.”
+So, with the staff, my husband and my family and everybody in my corner helping me fight, it's what still has me here today.”

 When doctors first suggested a left ventricular assist device (LVAD), Carlos refused.
 He was active, enjoyed traveling and couldn’t imagine being tethered to a machine 24/7.
 But after discussing it at length with his care team and partner, his perspective shifted.